“PHILOSOPHY”

 EXIT is not the solution.
 It is the signal.
 A prototype for cultivating the human capacities we need next.

-The shift we face is not only technological or political—it is symbolic, existential, and relational.
 It is about how we see the systems we inhabit, and how we act inside them, together.

 EXIT invites this practice.
 And makes it play.